 The study of Politics involves the description of political phenomena, which we try to explain using general theories and on which we reflect normatively.
 Normative political theory or political philosophy concerns the normative study of the political values of society and the international order, investigated both historically and analytically.
 Explanatory political theory concerns the study of the general mechanisms and forces which steer the behaviour of individuals and institutions as they interact at domestic, regional and global levels to allocate values and resources.
-Political science or political behaviour, the workings of political institutions and actors, political processes and the policy outputs of governance and regulatory structures.
+Political science or political analysis uses these theoretical perspectives to inform and assess the explanation of historical events, political behaviour, the workings of political institutions and actors, political processes and the policy outputs of governance and regulatory structures.